aditeyabaral/ranked-choice-voting-api/README.md

 ## What is *currently* not supported?

-1. Delete an election
-2. Delete your vote
+1. Delete your vote
-3. Better error handling
+2. Better error handling

 # How to setup ranked-voting